 However, due to the unpredictable nature of the disease, it’s best to equip yourself with the information you need to manage symptoms and limit flare-ups.
 Here are a few things you should know about life with Crohn’s disease.

-Set Treatment Goals with your Doctor
+Set Treatment Goals With Your Doctor

 Although there is currently no cure for Crohn’s disease, there is a possibility of achieving a state of remission.
-Discuss your symptoms and how your body is reacting to medication with your doctor often so they can make any necessary adjustments to your treatment.
+Discuss your symptoms and how your body is reacting to medication with your doctors often so they can make any necessary adjustments to your treatment.

 Maintain a Healthy Diet and Lifestyle

 A healthy diet can help minimize the severity of symptoms during a flare-up.